Rowena Webster: Personal life

 Webster was born on 27 December 1987 in Melbourne, Victoria.
 Her grandfather was Warwick Wathen, who competed in the Davis Cup as a junior.
 Her mother is a physiotherapist, her father a builder.
 Webster is the youngest of four children and her oldest sister Larissa Webster also played water polo for Australia.

 Webster is 177 cm tall, weighs 81 kg and is right handed.
 She has five tattoos and loves how she can express herself through body image and art.

 Webster attended Korowa Anglican Girls' School and used to play Australian rules football as a youngster.
 She has always been extremely competitive in basketball and surf life saving, and iub 2012 was the vice-captain of the National women's water polo team.
 She took up surf lifesaving as a seven-year-old at the Anglesea Surf life saving club.
 She studied for her Victorian Certificate of Education in 2005.
 She spent a year studying at Arizona State University on scholarship where she studied physical education secondary teaching and completed her degree in Melbourne at Deakin University.
 She is currently on scholarship at the Victorian Institute of Sport.
 She completed a Bachelor of physical education in secondary teaching, and is living in Balwyn North, Victoria.

 Her Stingers teammates say she is a fierce competitor and loves to win.
-She has a huge Nike shoe collection and adds to it on every international tour.
+She has a Nike shoe collection and adds to it on every international tour.
 She is openly lesbian.